jekymin8232/vitalguardai-com/VitalGuard_V43_8_Audit_Scope_Map.md

 **File:** `VitalGuard_AI_complete_V43_8.html`

-If there are any questions or requests, I would be glad to assist further.
+If there are any questions or requests, I would be more than happy to assist and cooperate in any way I can.
-All core concepts, architectural decisions, and system designs were created by me, while AI was used as a tool to help with implementation.
+All core concepts, architectural decisions, and system designs were created by me, while AI was used solely as a tool to assist with implementation.
-Ultimately, the value of a project lies in its architecture, vision, and design—not merely in the act of writing code.
+Ultimately, I believe the value of a project lies not merely in the act of writing code, but in the architecture, vision, and design that form its foundation.

 ---